cjakuc/Data-Science-PK/README.md

 # STOR-320
-Final Project - Exploratory Data Analysis
+Final Project - Exploring the characteristics of police killing victims and gun laws.

 [Link to view the paper on my portfolio site](https://cjakuc.github.io/PDFs/Final_Paper.html)